greggman/react-split-it/README.md

   These are in normalized values.
 In other words each value is a number between 0 and 1 and they should all add up to 1.
 In a 3 pane split by default this would be an array of `[0.333, 0.333, 0.333]`

-* `currentSizes`: [number]

-  The current sizes of each pane.
-In other words, whatever you returned last time.

 * `prevPaneNdx`: integer

-  In index of the pane before the spitter being dragged.
+  The index of the pane before the spitter being dragged.
   In other words if you were dragging `B` in the diagram above this would be 1.

-* `gutterReservedSizesPX`: [number]

-  The size of that will be reserved for gutters for each pane.
-For example if there are 2 panes and `gutterSize` is 10 then each pane's wrapper will have its size set to `calc(50% - 5px)` and so `gutterReservedSizesPX` would be `[5, 5]`.
-If there are 3 panes then it would be `[7, 6, 7]` because we need to reserve 20px for the two 10px splitters.

-  You need this to compute the correct percent for enforcing a minimum size.

 * `minSizePX`: integer